|

 said.
 'What?'
 Mom asked.
 'Let's run through the rain!'
 She repeated.

 'No, honey.
 We'll wait until it slows down a bit,' Mom replied.
+This young child waited a minute and repeated: 'Mom,

 let's run through the rain.'
 'We'll get soaked if we do,' Mom said.